Updated Antibiotic Prophylaxis Guidelines Prior to Dental Treatment

 Antibiotic prophylaxis is recommended for patients with the above conditions who undergo any dental procedure that involves manipulation of gingival tissues or the periapical region of a tooth and for those procedures that perforate the oral mucosa.
 The following procedures and events do not need prophylaxis:

-The Canadian Orthopedic Association (COA), the Canadian Dental Association (CDA) and the Association of Medical Microbiology and Infectious Disease (AMMI) Canada provide the following guidance in regards to the management of dental patients with orthopedic devices:
+The Canadian Orthopedic Association (COA), the Canadian Dental Association (CDA) and the Association of Medical Microbiology and Infectious Disease (AMMI) Canada provide the following guidance concerning the management of dental patients with orthopedic devices: